 Step 5.
 Pepper Them with Questions and Ideas

-Brides should bring a list of questions to the meetings, which will help them choose the best planner.
+Brides should bring a list of questions to the meetings to help them choose the best planner.
 Focus on what matters, like cost, availability, allotted hours, or communication.

 Here are some questions to consider: